Pat Phelan (Coronation Street): 2016–2018

 Phelan manages to cope with Nicola's betrayal by supporting Eileen when they learn that Todd has been arrested for assaulting a policeman during an attempt to flee Weatherfield with his adopted daughter, Summer Spellman (Matilda Freeman), on Christmas Eve 2017.
-The couple subsequently take Summer to live with them when Billy becomes addicted to heroin, after reacquainting with his junkie brother Lee (Richard Crehan), in his desperate bid to subsist himself with the previous death of Ken's late daughter: Susan, who died from a road collision — which Billy has indirectly caused — back in February 2001.
-After rescuing Summer from being abducted by a stalking pedophile at her school, Phelan supports her when she confides to him about feeling responsible for the situation Eileen and Todd have been put through over Billy's ongoing troubles — including an incident with Susan's twin sister Peter (Chris Gascoyne) on Christmas Day 2017, which ended with the vicar getting injured and ending up being virtually paralyzed as a result.
+The couple subsequently take Summer to live with them when Billy becomes addicted to heroin, after reacquainting with his junkie brother Lee (Richard Crehan), in his desperate bid to subsist himself with the previous death of Ken's late daughter: Susan, who died from a road collision — which Billy had indirectly caused — back in February 2001.
+After rescuing Summer from being abducted by a stalking pedophile at her school, Phelan supports her when she confides to him about feeling responsible for the situation Eileen and Todd have been put through over Billy's ongoing troubles — including an incident with Susan's twin brother Peter (Chris Gascoyne) on Christmas Day 2017, which ended with the vicar getting injured and ending up being virtually paralyzed as a result.
 When Summer's homophobic grandmother Geraldine (Lynne Verrall) turns up at the house to regain custody of her granddaughter, Eileen stands up to her in Billy and Todd's honor before chucking Geraldine out of the house — much to Summer's relief and gratefulness; Summer later thanks the couple for their help in dealing with Geraldine, much to Phelan's gratification.